18F/laptoptwo/README.md

 Begin by opening the Terminal application on your Mac.
 The easiest way to open an application in OS X is to search for it via [Spotlight].
-The default keyboard shortcut for invoking Spotlight is &#8984;-Space (orm, hold the command key and press space).
+The default keyboard shortcut for invoking Spotlight is &#8984;-Space (or, hold the command key and press space).
 Once Spotlight is up, just start typing the first few letters of the app you are looking for, and once it appears, press `return` to launch it.